-On request from the Department of Agriculture, FSANZ provides advice about whether imported food may pose a medium to high risk to public health.
-Based on this advice, the Minister for Agriculture classifies food as either 'risk' food or 'surveillance' food under the IFIS.
-Medium-to-high risk food is classified as risk food and requires stricter border controls than those classified as 'surveillance' food (e.g. they may require higher inspection rates, testing for particular hazards or certification).
+On request from DAWE, FSANZ provides advice about whether imported food may pose a medium-to-high risk to public health.
+Based on this advice, the Minister for Agriculture, Water and the Environment may classify imported food in the Imported Food Control Order as 'risk' food.
+Risk classified imported food requires stricter border controls than other classes of imported food.
+For example, risk food may require higher inspection rates, testing for particular hazards or specified food safety management certification.
+Risk foods include horticultural produce such as, berries that are ready-to-eat, peanuts and pistachios, pomegranate arils that are ready-to-eat, and sesame seeds.